cutthroat78/Oneida-Canada-to-English-Dictionary/README.md

 The audio folder is full of mp3 recordings of the Oneida words and phrases/side in the csv and markdown wordlist.
 To find the recording of a Oneida word/phrase, just look for a file with the same ID as the Oneida word/phrase

 # To Do
-- [ ] Find better theme or font for website, so that underlines appear underneath the letters they are attached to
+- [ ] Find better theme or figure out how to change font to helvetica or arial
 - [ ] Add Categories column to all.md and add categories to each entry